Ambrogio Lorenzetti: Selected works

 In Madonna and Child, there is a clear debt to Byzantine art.
-The image of the Madonna is noted for its frontality, which is a typical characteristic of Byzantine art.
+The image of the Madonna is noted for its frontality that is a typical characteristic of Byzantine art.
 The Madonna faces the viewer, as the Child gazes up at her.
-Though not as emotionally intense as subsequent Madonnas, in Lorenzetti's Madonna and Child, the Virgin Mary belies a subtle level of emotion as she confronts the viewer.
+Although not so emotionally intense as subsequent Madonnas, in Lorenzetti's Madonna and Child, the Virgin Mary belies a subtle level of emotion as she confronts the viewer.
 This difference could be attributed to the patron's stylistic wishes for Madonna and Child, or could indicate Lorenzetti's evolution of style.
-But, even in this early work, there is evidence of Lorenzetti's talent for conveying the monumentality of figures, without the application of chiaroscuro.
+Even in this early work, there is evidence of Lorenzetti's talent for conveying the monumentality of figures, without the application of chiaroscuro.
 Chiaroscuro was often used to subtle effect in Byzantine art to depict spatial depth.
 Ambrogio instead used color and patterns to move the figures forward, as seen in Madonna and Child.